fuhengwu2021/distributedai/chapter2-gpu-hardware-networking-and-parallelism-strategies/main.md

 **For training**, AI clusters need:

 - **High-bandwidth interconnects**: Gradient synchronization happens every training step.
 If communication is slow, GPUs sit idle waiting for gradients.
-NVLink (300-900 GB/s) within nodes and InfiniBand (200-400 Gb/s) between nodes are standard.
+NVLink (300-900 GB/s per GPU, aggregate bidirectional) within nodes and InfiniBand (200-400 Gb/s per link) between nodes are standard.
 - **Large aggregate memory**: Model parameters, gradients, and optimizer states are sharded across GPUs.
 A 70B model might need 8-16 GPUs just to fit in memory, even with techniques like FSDP.
 - **Fast storage**: Training datasets are large (ImageNet is 150 GB, text datasets can be terabytes).
 You need fast parallel filesystems or object storage to keep data pipelines fed.